Who we are

 Jack Cauley became police chief for Castle Rock (CO) Police Department in 2012.
 He has served in policing for over 35 years.
 Previous to Castle Rock PD, Cauley served with Overland Park (KS) PD.
 Cauley’s focus on One-By-One Policing transformed CRPD’s culture which now serves as a model for other police organizations.

-Undersheriff Chris Hsiung
+Chief Chris Hsiung (ret.)

 Chief Doreen Jokerst